This Manual includes requirements for show organizers and managers in planning and conducting a show licensed with USA Working Equitation (USAWE).

 Competition organizers work hard to provide opportunities for our members to participate in high-quality events.
 The Competitions committee would like to provide an opportunity for members to share feedback with competition organizers without worrying about that feedback impacting relationships.
 Thus, we’re providing an online Competitor Feedback Form, which we will use to provide summaries of the feedback received (both positive kudos and constructive criticism).
 We encourage all competitors to take a few moments to share what you love about the competitions you experience as well as suggestions for improvement.

 Judges: Please use this form to share any information you feel is pertinent regarding shows you recently judged.
+Technical Delegates: Remember to complete the online TD Report within one week after the end of the competition.

 Licensed Competitions List